Skip to main content

 }

-Those maps are used internally by TON validators in order to calculate total balance of all contracts in a shard (using maps with total subtree balance with each node allows them to validate updates very quickly).
-There are no TVM primitives for working with these.
+Augmented maps with additional data in each node are used internally by TON validators to calculate the total balance of all contracts in a shard.
+By storing the total subtree balance in each node, validators can quickly validate updates.
+There are no TVM primitives for working with these maps.

 Prefix dictionary